iter8-tools/docs/docs/tutorials/load-test-http/kubernetesusage.md

 # Benchmark and Validate Kubernetes HTTP Services

-Load test, benchmark, and validate an HTTP service that is running within a Kubernetes cluster using the  [`load-test-http` experiment](basicusage.md).
-The HTTP service may be exposed outside the cluster or may be local.
+Benchmark, and validate an HTTP service inside a Kubernetes cluster using the  [`load-test-http` experiment](basicusage.md).
+The experiment is run inside the cluster.
+The HTTP service may be exposed or local to the cluster.

 <p align='center'>
   <img alt-text="load-test-http" src="../images/kubernetesusage.png" width="90%" />